 We started the trip in TRAPANI and visit ERICE and the beautiful beaches in SAN VITO LO CAPO.
 After that we stopped by at the historical archaeological sights in SEGESTA and explored MONREALE before spending 2 days in PALERMO.
 We moved on to AGRIGENTO and the beaches of SAN LEONE, climbed the amazing white rocks in SCALA DEI TURCHI, had the last dose of history in ERACLEA MINOA and finished the trip in the wine region of MARSALA, enjoying the sunsets between the salt pans.
 LU WAS 1 YEAR OLD at the time (well, almost 2 to be exact) and we felt completely SAFE travelling around.

-WHAT YOU CAN DO WITH KIDS
+WHAT TO SEE & DO ON SICILY WITH KIDS

 In one week we tried to combine A LITTLE BIT OF EVERYTHING so that everyone was happy.
 We did visit some historical places, but by far not all the museums and tourists sights – instead of those we concentrated on the BEACHES.
 We were there in the middle of October and we could still swim in the sea!
 The most beautiful beach we´ve been to was in San Vito Lo Capo, but also the ones around Marsala, San Leone and between are great for kids.